blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 If you wish to end your rampage early you may make a DC 20 Wisdom saving throw as a free action, ending your rampage on a success.
 Once you take this free action you may not do so again until a minute has passed.
-If your wisdom modifier is too low to beat this DC you pass on a natural roll of 20.
+If your wisdom modifier is too low to beat this DC you instead pass on a natural roll of 20.

 ### Titan's Roar.
 (Level 9 Required)
-Your throat canal becomes funnel shaped, allowing you to expel a roar of great magnitude as if through a megaphone.
+Your throat canal forms funnel shaped, allowing you to expel a roar of great magnitude as if through a megaphone.
 As an action you may expend 3 stamina dice and roll them.
 Up to 4 creatures of your choice which can hear the roar gain the following benefits: